jeromegamez/mite-php/README.md

 Please note that the capabilities of the library are limited by the permissions of the used credentials.
-As an example, a user with the role "Time Tracker" can only access data that has been made available to them and is not allowed to create new customers and might.
+As an example, a user with the role "Time Tracker" can only access data that has been made available to them and is not allowed to create new customers.

 If you want to see and do anything, use an account with administrative permissions.